How to protect yourself and others from being infected by COVID-19

 Get vaccinated as soon as you have the opportunity

 Vaccination reduces the risk of falling seriously ill or dying of COVID-19.
 Everyone over the age of 18 will be offered a vaccine.
-Information about the vaccination (in Swedish) is available on the Public Health Agency of Sweden’s website.
+Planning is underway to offer vaccination to adolescents aged 16-17.
+Information about the vaccination is available on the Public Health Agency of Sweden’s website.
 Getting vaccinated is voluntary, but the Public Health Agency of Sweden recommends that if you can, you should accept the vaccination.
 You can read about how vaccination is being organised just where you live at 1177.se.

 Wash your hands regularly